QA Runs

 - A short, human-readable reason for the verdict.

-Each test also has a walkthrough: the steps the agent actually followed and screenshots captured along the way.
+Each Journey also has a walkthrough: the steps Marketrix actually followed and screenshots captured along the way.
+An indecisive verdict is one you can resolve manually, and Marketrix remembers your resolution for that application.

 Reports

-Section titled “Reports”From a run you can open the report, which lays out every test with its verdict, planned steps, the steps actually followed, and a screenshot carousel.
-Reports can be downloaded as PDF or Markdown.
+Section titled “Reports”From a run you can generate a report on demand — a downloadable PDF that lays out every Journey with its verdict, planned steps, the steps actually followed, and a screenshot carousel.

 Run history